 4. Flexibility for remote teams

 The PBX provider just makes the connection and diverts incoming or outgoing calls to your device.
-Your callers won’t notice any difference — especially when your provider offers masked caller IDs.
+Your callers won’t notice any difference, especially when your provider offers masked caller ID.

 5. Better scalability

-It’s important to have a phone system that grows as your business does.
-Having a call-out from your traditional phone system whenever you add a new team member isn’t just frustrating.
-It’s expensive, too.
+It’s important to have a phone system that grows with your business.
+Having a call-out from your traditional phone system whenever you add a new team member isn’t just frustrating; it’s also expensive.

 6. It’s more secure

-It’s no surprise why businesses are concerned about their phone system’s security; the average data breach cost is $3.92 million.
+It’s no surprise that businesses are concerned about their phone system’s security; the average cost of a data breach is $3.92 million.

 Social engineering is one of the most common types of data breaches.
 It happens when hackers imitate your phone provider and ask them to hand over information.
 They can use that data to take over your system.

-However, hosted phone systems have an extra layer of protection against social engineering.
+However, hosted phone systems have extra protection against social engineering.
 The majority of reputable VoIP providers have strong identity management tools.
-You’ll never be tricked into handing over information from a hacker.
+You’ll never be tricked into handing over information to a hacker.

 And there’s strong encryption to ensure hackers can never eavesdrop on business calls.

-Traditional PBX phone systems are often seen as more reliable when you operate independently within your physical location.
-However, they require upfront equipment investment, and ongoing maintenance, and lack the scalability and advanced features offered by hosted solutions.
+Hosted systems rely on both your internal network and the provider’s telecommunications infrastructure having power, and downtimes can be an issue.
+Traditional PBX phone systems are often seen as more reliable when operated independently within a physical location.
+However, they require upfront equipment investment and ongoing maintenance and lack the scalability and advanced features offered by hosted solutions.

 Fortunately, solutions are readily available with hosted VoIP phone systems.

-Major VoIp carriers offer business internet plans with gigabit speeds (1000 Mbps), which is more than sufficient for most small businesses.
+Major broadband carriers offer business internet plans with gigabit speeds (1000 Mbps), which is sufficient for most small businesses.
 Additionally, Nielsen’s Law of Internet Bandwidth Speed suggests a consistent growth rate of 50% annually since 1983, making high-speed internet increasingly accessible.

 Nielsen’s Law of Bandwidth Speed Growth – 50% Growth Every Year since 1983.
 (Nielsen Norman Group)